-The two councils have annual subscriptions to a number of bodies as individual authorities e.g. the Local Government Association, District Councils Network, Rural Services Network etc. Whilst deals have been done with some organisations, when both councils have signed up, there would be further savings from only subscribing once.
+The two councils have annual subscriptions to a number of bodies as individual authorities e.g. the Local Government Association (and East of England), District Councils Network, Rural Services Network, New Anglia LEP, National Fraud Initiative, New Local Government Network, Local Government Information Unit etc. Whilst deals have been done with some organisations, when both councils have signed up, there would be further savings from only subscribing once.